Swiss Consumer Credit Act (FLCC) Explained Simply, 2026

 Lenders must carry out a comprehensive assessment of the applicant’s solvency before granting a loan.
 The check ensures that consumers can meet the financial obligations of a loan without falling into a debt trap.
 The assessment includes a review of income, existing debts, and other financial obligations.

-What is the ZEK, and what does it do?
+What is the ZEK, and what is its legal function?

 The ZEK (Central Office for Credit Information) is the central information office in Switzerland that collects and manages information on private individuals and companies relevant to creditworthiness.
 The ZEK plays a key role in the Swiss credit system by enabling lenders to assess the creditworthiness of potential borrowers.